 Neither he, nor the millions who were shocked by his murder, could have possibly predicted that seven years later his abductor, Omar Saeed Sheikh, according to several South Asian reports, would be planning terror acts from the safety of a Pakistani jail.
 Those around the world who mourned for Danny in 02 genuinely hoped that Danny's murder would be a turning point in the history of man's inhumanity to man, and that the targeting of innocents to transmit political messages would quickly become, like slavery and human sacrifice, an embarrassing relic of a bygone era.

 But somehow, barbarism, oftencloaked in the language of "resistance," has gained acceptance in the most elite circles of our society.
-The words "war on terror" cannot be uttered today
+The words "war on terror" cannot be uttered today without fear of offense.
+Civilized society, so it seems, is so numbed by violence that it has lost its gift to be disgusted by evil.

 I believe it all started with well-meaning analysts, who in their zeal to find creative solutions to terror decided that terror is not a real enemy, but a tactic.
 Thus the basic engine that propels acts of terrorism -- the ideological license to elevate one's grievances above the norms of civilized society -- was wished away in favor of seemingly more manageable "tactical" considerations.